Josheleazar/myNX/README.md

 Once the GKE cluster is provisioned, configure kubectl to access the cluster.

-`gcloud container clusters get-credentials k8s-cluster --zone us-central1-a --project your-gcp-project-id`
+`gcloud container clusters get-credentials mynx-cluster --zone me-west1-a --project my-nx-438310`

-`gcloud container clusters get-credentials k8s-cluster --region us-central1 --project your-gcp-project-id`
+`gcloud container clusters get-credentials mynx-cluster --region me-west1 --project my-nx-438310`

 Use the first commad incase you've provisioned a zonal cluster, and the second for a regional cluster.

+Replace the cluster name, region/zone, and project ID with your own.

 Additionally an [Authorization Plugin](https://cloud.google.com/blog/products/containers-kubernetes/kubectl-auth-changes-in-gke) may be required at initial setup.